o-sam-o/Battleship-AI/README.md

 ## AI Types

+ - **Smart Seeker**: Looks for possible valid locations of a ship and the attacks the cells with the greatest number of overlaps
  - **Random Seeker**: Randomly selects cells until it get a hit then switches to attack mode to sink the ship
  - **Basic**: Starts at the top and hits every cell until it reaches the